 Hospital is a facility which provides diagnosis, treatment and care of persons who need acute inpatient hospital care under the supervision of physicians.
 It must be licensed as a general acute care hospital according to state and local laws.
-It must also be registered as a general hospital by the American Hospital Association and meet accreditation standards of The Joint Commission (TJC).
+It must also be registered as a general hospital by the American Hospital Association and meet accreditation standards of the Joint Commission on Accreditation of Health Care Organizations.